 In terms of the Memorandum of Incorporation, one-third of the directors shall retire by rotation at the AGM.

-ME Mkwanazi, independent non-executive director, has undertaken to retire at this AGM and not offer himself for re-election.
+KR Eborall independent non-executive director and board Chairman, has undertaken to retire at this AGM and not offer himself for re-election.

-The following directors retire at this AGM and offer themselves for re-election: HJ Craig, DG Quinn and KR Eborall.
-The board has considered their performance, including their attendance at meetings of the board and its committees, and recommends and supports the re-election of each of them.
+The following director retires at this AGM and offers herself for re-election: ZJ Matlala.
+The board has considered her performance, including her attendance at meetings of the board and its committees, and recommends and supports her re-election.